-While you are in our Pre-Procedure area:
+While you are in our pre-procedure area:

-- You will change into a hospital gown. - We will take your blood pressure and temperature. - A nurse will ask questions about your health history.
-We want to know about any allergies you have and to review your current medicines. - If your doctor has ordered it, we will do an electrocardiogram (ECG or EKG).
+- You will change into a hospital gown. - We will take your blood pressure and temperature. - A nurse will ask about your health history.
+We want to know about any allergies you have and to review your current medicines. - If your doctor has ordered an electrocardiogram (ECG or EKG), we will do it at this time.
 This painless test measures your heart's electrical activity.
 It helps show whether parts of your heart are too large or working too hard. - We will place an intravenous (IV) line into a vein in your arm, and we will draw some blood. - You will meet with the doctor who will do your procedure.
-Your doctor will explain the procedure to you and talk with you about risks and side effects.
+This doctor will explain the procedure to you and talk with you about risks and side effects.
 The procedure has some risks, and some patients have had side effects from the medicines that are used.
 Please be sure to ask any questions you have about the procedure. - We will ask you to sign a consent form that gives us permission to do your procedure.
 You may decide not to sign the form.
-The procedure will not be done if you do not give your consent by signing the form. - While you are in the Pre-Procedure area, 1 or 2 family members may wait with you.
-During your procedure, your family may wait in a nearby waiting room.
+The procedure will not be done if you do not sign the consent form. - While you are in the pre-procedure area, 1 or 2 family members may wait with you.
+During your procedure, your family may waitin a nearby waiting room.